tjFogarty/tj-ie/about/index.md

 I'm a Senior Software Engineer at {% external-link "https://www.teamwork.com", "Teamwork" %}.
 Pre­vi­ous­ly, I’ve worked for {% external-link "https://resourcekraft.com", "ResourceKraft" %} as a Designer/​Developer, {% external-link "https://www.maverick-intl.com/", "Mav­er­ick" %} as the Lead Devel­op­er, {% external-link "https://emagine.ie/", "Emag­ine" %} as the Tech­ni­cal Lead, and {% external-link "https://stitcherads.com/", "StitcherAds" %} as a UI Devel­op­er.

-I've been fortunate enough to work with some amazing clients including The President of Ireland, a few third-level colleges, and countless local businesses.
+I've been fortunate enough to work with some amazing clients including The President of Ireland, some third-level colleges, and countless local and national businesses.

 You can find me at the links below: